KudryashevLab/TomoBEAR/wiki/Tutorials.md

 ```
 This can take a while, as the result of this segment `TomoBEAR` will create a folder structure with subfolders for the individual steps.
 You can monitor the progress of the execution in shell and by inspecting the contents of the folders.
 Upon success of an operation a file `SUCCESS` is written inside each folder.
 If you want to rerun a step you can terminate the process, change parameters, remove the `SUCCESS` file (or the entire subfolder) and restart the process.

-Here the stacks have already been assembled, so neither `"Motioncorr2": {}`, not `"SortFiles": {}` modules were not needed.
+Here the stacks have already been assembled, so neither `"Motioncor2": {}`, nor `"SortFiles": {}` modules were not needed.
 Here the key functionality is performed by `"DynamoTiltSeriesAlignment": {}` ([a recommended tutorial](https://wiki.dynamo.biozentrum.unibas.ch/w/index.php/Walkthrough_on_GUI_based_tilt_series_alignment)) after which the projections containing low number of tracked gold beads are excluded by `"DynamoCleanStacks": {}`.
 Finally, the output is converted into an IMOD project.
 The running time depends on your infrastructure and setup.

-### TomoBEAR-IMOD-TomoBEAR loop for fiducials refinement
+### Step 4.
+TomoBEAR-IMOD-TomoBEAR loop for fiducials refinement

 After `TomoBEAR` stops you can inspect the fiducial model in the folder of `"BatchRunTomo": {}` which you can find in your processing folder.